 New financial methods provide criminals with more options.

-Which main aspects of Digital banks are most vulnerable to fraud?
+Which main aspects of Digital banking is most vulnerable to fraud?

 We can classify the three primary types of digital banking fraud issues as follows: